YahyaMohamedBakr/zid-test/readme.md

 * $uses_customer
 * $status

-the following variable is missing

-* apply_to_array
-but I tested it and it does not work so I use (apply_to) without variable and make it fixed  like this:
+One variable is missing, which is "apply_to_array".
+However, since it does not work properly, I use "apply_to" without a variable and set it as fixed, like this:

     apply_to = products

-this makes coupon applied to custom products you assign to it.
+This makes the coupon applicable to custom products assigned to it.

-I use also in headers one variable is:
+In the headers, I also include one variable:

 * $manager_token

-to authentication.
+for authentication purposes.

-if I send this request with these variables in the body and token in the headers I will see response as wrong or true according to the data.
+By sending a request with these variables in the body and the token in the headers, I will receive a response indicating the success or failure of the operation.

-###### To help you understand the implementation, I have provided a sample PHP code in the index.php and three php other files, which is included in the project.
+###### To assist you in understanding the implementation, I have provided a sample PHP code in the index.php file and three additional PHP files included in the project.
 Follow the steps below to use the files:

 * Create a project folder on your Apache or PHP server and name it, for example, "zid-test".
-* paste index.php and other php files into the project folder.
+* Paste the index.php file and the other PHP files into the project folder.
 * Open your web browser and enter the URL for your host and project, e.g., "yourHost/projectName".
 * Start using the application and enjoy!

-Please note that the code is only a sample, and you may need to modify it to fit your specific requirements and environment.
+Please note that the provided code is only a sample, and you may need to modify it to meet your specific requirements and environment.